dmbarbour/wikilon/docs/ABCRT.md

 In the ideal case, our logical division is aligned with memory.
 When this happens, our buffers are truly independent - not just logically, but also in terms of GC.
 However, in the worst case, our divided buffer will share cells at each edge.
 We must determine whom is responsible for destruction of the shared cell.

-To handle this, my current best idea is to wrap the buffer like with do for shared buffers, except specialized for sharing edges of the array.
+To handle this, one idea is to wrap the buffer like with do for shared buffers, except specialized for sharing edges of the array.
 This might look like:

         (overlap, pbuff, pshareL, pshareR)
             pshareL, pshareR: one of